Posts tagged as:

 Then “the other camp” found out the fun we were having over on Scary Mommy, very quickly, chaos and hilarity ensued.
 And that, my friend, was when I became so obsessed with trolling for things I disagreed with and made myself a nuisance in general.
 To this comment:

-“Serving Him and my husband is what I was put on this earth to do.
-I know where I’m going when my time on earth is complete.
-Can any of you say the same?”
 (The same woman also made the claim that her husband has never strayed because she’s never given him an excuse to… Oh yeah.
 It was very hard for me to sit on my hands and say NOTHING to that.
-I am very proud of my restraint) I replied:
+I am very proud of my restraint)

 .